 Pipe will be cut in the field, based on the appropriate field measurements for fittings and/ or making manhole or wall entries unless the system is pre-engineered with piece mark sections.
 If special short pieces are required, measure distance needed for field alteration and cut through unit with saw.
-Using factory insulated pipe as guide, cut back insulation and bevel pipe with a bevel that is approximately 15 degrees from pipe centerline and 3/4 of an inch long (simultaneously removing burrs, cuts, nicks, and scratches).
+Using factory insulated pipe as guide, cut back insulation and bevel pipe (simultaneously removing burrs, cuts, nicks, and scratches).
 Apply end seals to the clean, dry, exposed insulation surface.
-Where fittings are required, they must be welded, using approved welding methods with appropriate schedule fittings.
-If gasket DI fittings are used, the pipe must be beveled correctly.
-Do NOT put mastic on gasket.
+Where fittings are required, they must be brazed, using approved brazing methods with appropriate copper or brass fittings.